 - 1. To make it clear that the Club will not tolerate bullying in any form. - 2.
 To define bullying and give all board members, coaches, parents and swimmers a good understanding of what bullying is. - 3.
 To make it known to all parents, swimmers and coaching staff that there is a policy and protocol should any bullying issues arise. - 4.
 To make how to report bullying clear and understandable. - 5.
-To spread the word that (Name of Club) takes bullying seriously and that all swimmers and parents can be assured that they will be supported when bullying is reported.
+To spread the word that the Pleasant Prairie Patriots Swim Team takes bullying seriously and that all swimmers and parents can be assured that they will be supported when bullying is reported.